 ● Tommy Robinson, a former member of the BNP and the founder of the EDL was at the head of the largest ever far right demonstration in this country on September 13th.

-● Nigel Farage former leader of UKIP then of the Brexit party and now of reform UK is currently
+● Nigel Farage former leader of UKIP then of the Brexit party and now of Reform-UK is currently high in opinion polls.

 ● Both of them are supported by some of the world’s richest people, who are seeking to promote division in their own interests.